tebe6502/mad-pascal-en-mkdocs/docs/syntax.md

 RCLABEL RCTYPE RCFILE [PAR0 PAR1 PAR2 PAR3 PAR4 PAR5 PAR6 PAR7]
 ```

-Directive to attach a resource file.
-A resource file is a text file, each of its successive lines should consist of three fields separated by a *white character*: `RCLABEL`, the label (its declaration must also be included in the program), `RCTYPE`, the resource type and `RCFILE`, the file location.
-Currently, the `BASE\RES6502.ASM` file contains macros to support 10 types of `RCTYPE` resources:
+Directive to load a [resource file](resources).
+A resource file is a text file, each of its successive lines should consist of three fields separated by a *whitespace character*: `RCLABEL`, the label (its declaration can be included in the program), `RCTYPE`, the resource type and `RCFILE`, the file location.The `base\<platform>\resource.asm` file contains macros to support the different types of `RCTYPE` resources:

 #### `RCDATA`